privacygmail cleanupemail security

 • Travel bookings (where you travel, with whom, when, how often)

-• Subscription patterns (what services you use and how frequently)
+• Subscription patterns (what services you use and how often)

-• Shopping behavior (how often you shop, what categories, price sensitivity)
+• Shopping behavior (how often you shop, which categories, price sensitivity)

 • Financial patterns (spending habits, income indicators)